phylliswany/DS-Interview-Preparation/Regression-Models.md

 * Including variables that should't have: increase standard erros of the regression variables

 * More regressors are included: $R^2$ increases monotonically and the SSE decreases monotonically

+* Residual variance estimation: if we underfit the model, the varianxe estimate is biased and if we include unnecessary variables, the variance of the variance is larger.

+* The models of interest are nested and without lots of parameters differetiating them: nested likelihood ratio tests